Order Imposing a Surtax on the Importation of Certain Steel Goods:

 Example 1: Safeguard surtax not payable (specific permit obtained) – no other applicable duties

-- The SIMA Code (Field 32) is entered as 50, as the goods are exempt from the safeguard surtax.
+- The SIMA Code (Field 32) is left blank, as the goods are exempt from the safeguard surtax.

 Example 2: Safeguard Surtax payable – No other applicable duties